-When a dormer loft conversion project is considered in its entirety, from the earliest planning stages all the way to completion, the best case scenario is a timescale of at least 6-8 weeks.
 However, there are various factors that can affect the length of time it takes.
-No two projects are the same, so for individuals considering a dormer loft conversion, there is much to consider.
+No two projects are the same, so for home owners considering a dormer loft conversion, there are a few things to consider.

 Table of Contents